Novartis AG (NVS) Phase III Study Demonstrates Adjuvant Tafinlar + Mekinist Reduced The Risk Of Disease Recurrence By 53% In Patients With Resected BRAF V600 Mutation-Positive Melanoma

 About Novartis

-Located in East Hanover, NJ Novartis Pharmaceuticals Corporation is an affiliate of Novartis which provides innovative healthcare solutions that address the evolving needs of patients and societies.
+Novartis provides innovative healthcare solutions that address the evolving needs of patients and societies.
 Headquartered in Basel, Switzerland, Novartis offers a diversified portfolio to best meet these needs: innovative medicines, cost-saving generic and biosimilar pharmaceuticals and eye care.
 Novartis has leading positions globally in each of these areas.
 In 2016, the Group achieved net sales of USD 48.5 billion, while R&D throughout the Group amounted to approximately USD 9.0 billion.
 Novartis Group companies employ approximately 119,000 full-time-equivalent associates.
 Novartis products are sold in approximately 155 countries around the world.
 For more information, please visit http://www.novartis.com.

 For Novartis multimedia content, please visit www.novartis.com/news/media-library